AdamWagner/stackline/README.md

 Stacks are a recent addition (June 2020) to the (_excellent!_) macOS tiling window manager [koekeishiya/yabai](https://github.com/koekeishiya/yabai).
 See [yabai #203](https://github.com/koekeishiya/yabai/issues/203) for more info about `yabai`'s stacking feature.
 Currently, `yabai` does not provide visual indication of a stack's active window or the inactive windows below.
 This makes it easy to forgot about the stacked windows that aren't visible.

-Enter `stackline`: simple, unobtrusive visual indicators that compliments `yabai` window stacks.
+Enter `stackline`: simple, unobtrusive visual indicators that compliment `yabai` window stacks.

 ![stackline-demo](https://user-images.githubusercontent.com/1683979/90967233-08f6bc00-e491-11ea-9b0a-d75f248ce4b1.gif)